On-campus alcohol policy

 The possession and use of alcohol on the campus of Appalachian State University must comply with the laws of the State of North Carolina and with campus regulations and procedures.
 The acquisition, possession, transportation and consumption of alcohol by anyone under 21 years of age is prohibited.

-Alcohol may be possessed or consumed on University property only by persons 21 years of age or older in their dorm rooms or in appropriately licensed and/or approved campus facilities.
-Persons are expected to assume responsibility for their own behavior while drinking and must understand that being under the inf luence of alcohol in no way lessens their accountability to the University community.
-Offenders will be dealt with through established University policies and procedures.
+Alcohol may be possessed or consumed on Appalachian property only by persons 21 years of age or older in their dorm rooms or in appropriately licensed and/or approved campus facilities.
+Persons are expected to assume responsibility for their own behavior while drinking and must understand that being under the influence of alcohol in no way lessens their accountability to the Appalachian community.
+Offenders will be dealt with through established campus policies and procedures.

-Appalachian State prohibits the unlawful possession, use or distribution of controlled substances or illicit drugs on its campus.
-The University will take all actions necessary to eliminate the use of illegal drugs from the University community.
+Appalachian State University prohibits the unlawful possession, use or distribution of controlled substances or illicit drugs on campus.
+Appalachian will take all actions necessary to eliminate the use of illegal drugs from the campus community.
 Appalachian State University adheres to the “University of North Carolina Policy on Illegal Drugs” adopted by the Board of Governors on January 15, 1988.
-For a complete version of the University's policy on illegal drugs, go to

-Appalachian offers drug and alcohol educational and counseling services through the Counseling Center, Student Health Services, Residence Life and the University Police.
+Appalachian offers drug and alcohol educational and counseling services through the Counseling Center, Student Health Services, Residence Life and the Appalachian Police.